michielvoo/docker/hugo/Readme.md

 Hugo Extended and Git on Alpine Linux, for building static websites

+## Usage

+(All example commands assume a 'local' build of the Docker image is available.)

 This Docker image supports development and automated building of static websites.
 Change to a directory that contains the source for a Hugo website, and run the image to start the Hugo server at <http://localhost:1313> or to